Emuniq/filament-collapsible-subnav/README.md

 # Filament Collapsible Sub-Navigation

-A Filament v4 plugin that provides a collapsible sidebar for sub-navigation pages (e.g., when using `->subNavigationPosition(SubNavigationPosition::Start)`).
-It persists state across reloads via cookies, supports server-side rendering to prevent FOUC, and is responsive.
+A Filament v4 plugin that adds a collapsible toggle to **sub-navigation sidebars only**.
+Perfect for resource pages with multiple tabs or sections using `->subNavigationPosition(SubNavigationPosition::Start)`.

+Works with **both top navigation and sidebar navigation** layouts - the plugin specifically targets the sub-navigation sidebar that appears on individual resource pages, not the main panel navigation.

 ![Expanded Sidebar](images/sidebar-expanded.png)
 ![Collapsed Sidebar](images/sidebar-collapsed.png)